hypothesis/h/docs/api/design/bulk-api/solutions/specifying-upserts.md

  * `query` - For the query (no brainer)
  * `set` - Preserves the existing document with these additions
  * For now, most other behavior isn't required

+### JSON-API looms over this decision

+If other parts of the API are moving towards JSON-API then this should too.
+It seems to do most of what we want and can be extended to future things.

+It also magically makes creates and upserts identical for the exact case we need in LMS, which is nice.

+If not, then our own home grown version is fine.